codeforkjeff/adventofcode2025/README.md

 process, with more simplifying/optimizing both along the way, and also afterwards, when certain things become clear.
 That's just to say, the code I committed for day 8 is pretty different from the code I ran when I first generated the right answers.

+### 12/13/2025

+The last 4 days of this year's puzzles are pretty darn tricky.

+I've only done part 1 for both day 9 and day 10.
+I need to come back to those and finish them.

+I managed to solve both parts of day 11 in a few hours.
+I'm pretty proud of the solution I came up with, after trying a bunch of things that didn't work, and reasoning my way to an approach that worked and is very performant.
+Details are in the code comments.

+I still aim to have everything wrapped up before Christmas, which I think is doable.